MaxThFe/reproduction_group_51/README.md

 ## Introduction

-In their paper, Nalisnick et al. challenge the common understanding of generative model's robustness to out-of-order data distribution.
+In the paper by Nalisnick et al.[1], the authors challenge the common understanding of generative model's robustness to out-of-order data distribution.
 Many types of neural networks have shown that their confidence on other distributions can be very high, mispredicting outcomes with a high confidence.
 It was believed that this was not an issue for deep generative models.
 Nalisnick et al. demonstrate in their research that this phenomena can be indeed observed in generative models as well, contrary to popular belief.

 For their investigation, Nalisnick et al. trained different generative models, representing species of VAEs, autoregressive models and flow-based generative models on several datasets, and testing them on unrelated datasets.
 They find that all these models can assign higher probabiltiy distributions to unrealted datasets that the models were not trained on and than those they were trained on.
 This suggest that generative models would, for instance, when confronted with anomalies, predict with high confidence, not detecting such out-distribution data.
 The example also demonstrates that a thorough analysis of the observed phenomena is necessary for application of generative models in industry.